FAQs

 We discourage parents from bringing cars down St Anne’s Terrace, and there is no parking on the site.
 We encourage parents to park on the top road and walk down the lane.
 You should be able to park-up by the doctor’s surgery on Wick Road, Salisbury Road or St Anne's Park Road.

-Is it too much for such young CHILDREN to be outdoors for most of the day?
+Is it too much for such young CHILDREN to be outdoors most of the day?

 Although we plan to be outdoors for most of the day, this equates to around four hours a day in the Spring/Summer (10-14.45) and even less through the winter, when we take lunch back at the scout hut.
 There will be the opportunity to rest at certain points throughout the day, and we have cosy spaces for children to snuggle down with a blanket and cushion.